-(b) Each question set administered to an examinee must utilize questions taken from the applicable Element question pool.
-The COLEM may obtain the written question sets from a supplier or other COLEM.

-(c) A telegraphy examination must consist of a plain language text or code group message sent in the international Morse code at no less than the prescribed speed for a minimum of five minutes.
+- (b) Each question set administered to an examinee must utilize questions taken from the applicable Element question pool.
+The COLEM may obtain the written question sets from a supplier or other COLEM. - (c) A telegraphy examination must consist of a plain language text or code group message sent in the international Morse code at no less than the prescribed speed for a minimum of five minutes.
 The message must contain each required telegraphy character at least once.
 No message known to the examinee may be administered in a telegraphy examination.
 Each five letters of the alphabet must be counted as one word or one code group.
 Each numeral, punctuation mark, and prosign must be counted as two letters of the alphabet.
 The COLEM may obtain the telegraphy message from a supplier or other COLEM.

-§13.209 Examination procedures.
+§ 13.209 Examination procedures.

-(a) Each examination for a commercial radio operator license must be administered at a location and a time specified by the COLEM.
+- (a) Each examination for a commercial radio operator license must be administered at a location and a time specified by the COLEM.
 The COLEM is responsible for the proper conduct and necessary supervision of each examination.
-The COLEM must immediately terminate the examination upon failure of the examinee to comply with its instructions.

-(b) Each examinee, when taking an examination for a commercial radio operator license, shall comply with the instructions of the COLEM.

-(c) No examination that has been compromised shall be administered to any examinee.
-Neither the same telegraphy message nor the same question set may be re-administered to the same examinee.

-(d) Passing a telegraphy examination.

-(1) To pass a receiving telegraphy examination, an examinee is required to receive correctly the message by ear, for a period of 1 minute without error at the rate of speed specified in §13.203 for the class of license sought.
+The COLEM must immediately terminate the examination upon failure of the examinee to comply with its instructions. - (b) Each examinee, when taking an examination for a commercial radio operator license, shall comply with the instructions of the COLEM. - (c) No examination that has been compromised shall be administered to any examinee.
+Neither the same telegraphy message nor the same question set may be re-administered to the same examinee. - (d) Passing a telegraphy examination.
+Passing a telegraphy receiving examination is adequate proof of an examinee's ability to both send and receive telegraphy.
+The COLEM, however, may also include a sending segment in a telegraphy examination. - (1) To pass a receiving telegraphy examination, an examinee is required to receive correctly the message by ear, for a period of 1 minute without error at the rate of speed specified in §13.203(b).